 To log in to the Foundation Directory Online, please follow the link on the OHSU Library website.

 Grants.gov allows organizations to electronically find and apply for competitive grant opportunities from federal grant-making agencies.
 You can register to receive e-mail notifications regarding grants announcements from Grants.gov site and customize these e-mail alerts based on funding opportunity number, selected agencies and categories of funding activities, selected interests and eligibility groups, or all grant notices.
 After subscribing, you will receive announcements of both new grants and modifications of existing grant announcements.

 NIH Guide for Grants and Contracts

-RePORTER is the NIH Research Portfolio Online Reporting Tool Expenditures & Reports database.
-Formerly called CRISP, this is a searchable database of federally funded biomedical research projects conducted at universities, hospitals, and other research institutions.
+The NIH Research Portfolio Online Reporting Tool Expenditures & Reports database, or RePORTER, is a searchable database of federally funded biomedical research projects conducted at universities, hospitals, and other research institutions.
 Data is pulled from several disparate sources to supply information that is useful for users.
 Users can search the database by PI, Institution, Government Agency, State, and many others.
-This is a great tool for identifying the kind and type of grants awarded from a particular agency.
+While it does not display open requests for proposals, it is a great tool for identifying the kind and type of grants awarded from a particular agency.